MrFey/Squeeze/USAGE.md

                         define the maximum occurance of the input words in the created word

-An open source software create by Arthur Naullet
+An open source software create by Fey